grafana/metrictank/docs/operations.md

 1) [Indexing of metadata](https://github.com/grafana/metrictank/blob/master/docs/metadata.md) puts backpressure on the ingest stream.
    New metrics (including metrics with new settings such as interval, unit, or tags) need to get indexed into:
-   * an in-memory index (which seems to always be snappy and not exert any backpressure)
+   * the in-memory index (which generally should not exert backpressure)
-   * Cassandra - if enabled - which may not keep up with throughput, resulting in backpressure, and a lowered ingestion rate.
+   * Cassandra (index) - if enabled - which may not keep up with throughput, resulting in backpressure, and a lowered ingestion rate.
-   See the `pressure.idx` metric in the 'metrics in' graph of the metrictank dashboard.
-   For more details, look at the various index stats further down the dashboard.
+   Check the index stats on the dashboard.

 2) Saving of chunks.
 Metrictank saves chunks at the rhythm of your [chunkspan](https://github.com/grafana/metrictank/blob/master/docs/memory-server.md) (10 minutes in the default docker image)
    When this happens, it will need to save a bunch of chunks and